In this video for beginners, I explain the difference between A, AS and À.

 You...danced all night again.
 You...have a lot of energy.

-Lisa fell...school, I had to go get her.
+Lisa fell...school, I had to pick her up.

 He...bought a scooter...15,000 euros.
 He...spent a fortune.